 When a friend recently introduced me to Mon Coeur, I was immediately intrigued by the brand’s playful aesthetic and planet-loving promise.
 Its motto: “kids clothing that lasts, so the planet does too” is so refreshing, especially in a consumer-focused world where we are constantly buying more stuff (or is it just me?!).

 Mon Coeur’s products are not only produced and sourced to limit emissions, but each piece of clothing highlights earth-friendly innovation in recycling and upcycling.
 The brand has also partnered with the 5Gyres Institute – an organization focused on ending plastic waste – and is working with 1% for the Planet to support ocean and beach cleanups, tree manting, and community support.
 And of course, each style is absolutely adorable.
-I’m particularly fond of this sweet smocked bathing suit (with matching style for baby!), the ultra-soft baby onesies, and this cozy sweatshirt.
+I’m particularly fond of this bathing suit, the ultra-soft baby onesies, and this cozy sweatshirt.

 Feeling inspired by the brand’s vision and commitments, I had the chance to chat with founder Louise Ulukaya, who offers an inside look at what makes Mon Coeur different, her plans to educate the world about sustainability, and how she defines what makes a quality product.